pointfeev/CreamInstaller/.github/ISSUE_TEMPLATE/program-not-launching.md

 ---
-name: Program Not Launching
+name: Program not launching
-about: I likely cannot do anything about this; see this template's content.
+about: I likely can not do anything about this; see this template's content.
 title: I promise not to post another issue about the program not launching.
 labels: ''
 assignees: ''